Trisha Posner

 Trisha Posner is a British non-fiction writer.
 She is the author of This is Not Your Mother's Menopause: One Woman's Natural Journey Through Change (2000), No Hormones, No Fear (2003) and The Pharmacist of Auschwitz: The Untold Story (2017).
 She also wrote under her full name, Patricia Posner.
+She lives in Miami.

 Early life

 Posner was born in London.
 She left school at age 16.
+She has spoken on how dyslexia affected her schooling.

+After leaving the UK, she travelled to Ibiza and Majorca, doing odd jobs and modelling.
 She moved to New York in 1978.

-Career
+She met and married Gerald Posner, who was then a lawyer.
+They went into journalism and writing together.